 Ray Lewis and the Church Army cadets tell some electrifying Bible ghost stories in our big empty church to poor children off the street.
 Like the Pied Piper of Hamelin in the nursery rhyme, Captain Ray led a mixed group of children on the promise of some Bible ghost stories into the eerie darkness of our silent church.
 Once inside, with the heavy wooden doors firmly closed behind us, we crossed to the vestry.
 Shafts of sunlight glimmered above our heads from a high window.
 The belfry door swung back with a hesitant creak.
 In the gloom, we labored up the stone spiral staircase.
 Our footsteps resonated ominously around us.
 Halfway up, a slit window sprayed welcome light on to our steps and encouraged us to press on to the top.
 Then, suddenly shattering the peace, a clatter of rusty iron chains crashed down the stone steps.
 With a yell, my young friends scampered past me to the security of the belfry door!✞

 Having seen the children enjoy this exciting new game, we then suggested another.
 "How about all going downstairs in the Church to listen to some Bible stories together?"
 An amber street lamp cast an evening glow through a half-light window across the basement.
 We shared our favorite Bible stories, accounts of intrigue, and mystery.
 Time slipped by.
 Then, in the lull in the conversation, a young black boy asked, "I know a Bible story about Moses, how about that?"
 "Let's go upstairs," I suggested, "where we have a beautiful place that is ideal for telling Bible stories."
 We gathered in our lovely chapel, where one cadet had run ahead and lit the two candles on the communion table.
-Either side of the sanctuary, two small blue gaslight flames flickered in the draft.
+On either side of the sanctuary, two small blue gaslight flames flickered in the draft.
 We listened intently as one child, then another, read his favorite Bible story.
 In one electrifying moment, the children from the street knelt and prayed together.
 "Our Father, who art in Heaven."✞

 Cadet Eric Kast surprises Captain Ray Lewis in Camp Joy, Kentucky, with a request for a foot-washing ceremony as Jesus did it.
 One evening, at St. Barnabas Church in our fourth-floor apartment, Eric Kast, one of our cadets, surprised me.
 "Captain Lewis," he said, "I want to perform a foot-washing ceremony on you!"
 "Don't be silly, Eric!"
 I retorted with a laugh.
 Eric patiently kneeled in front of me.
 "I want to wash your feet," he repeated, "because I have resented certain orders you have given me."
 He then added, "the Lord has told me to humble myself that we may have true Christian fellowship together."
 I did not know what to say.
 He then eased off my shoes and socks and started to lather my feet with soap.
 The soapy water splashed over my toes into the basin, and I chuckled.
 He was healing old wounds that had separated us.✞